 George Moore Scholars

-The George Moore Scholarship programme supports academically talented students who wish to undertake postgraduate study in the USA, Canada, UK, New Zealand and Australia.
+The George Moore Scholarship programme supports academically talented students who wish to undertake postgraduate study in the USA, Canada or the UK.
 George Moore Scholars will be trailblazers in their specific discipline or boundary breakers, using an interdisciplinary lens to examine our great global challenges.

 The Scholarship will cover most of the cost of higher education fees, research, travel, visa, health insurance and other living costs for successful applicants.
 Applicants will be required to provide a detailed annual budget with verifiable sources of cost estimates for each category of projected expenditure.

 Applicants may apply for financial support to cover a Master's degree of one or two year's duration.

 The closing date for completed applications is the 8th December 2021.